Sbozzolo/motionpicture/README.md

   --skip-existing       Do not generate frames that already exist.
 No consistency checks are performed.
   --num-workers NUM_WORKERS
                         Number of cores to use (default: 8).
+  --max-tasks-per-child MAX_TASKS_PER_CHILD
+                        How many chunks does a worker have to process before it is respawned?
+Higher number typically leads to higher performance and higher memory usage. (default: 1).
+  --chunks-size CHUNKS_SIZE
+                        How many frames does a worker have to do each time?
+Higher number typically leads to higher performance and higher memory usage.
   --only-render-movie   Do not generate frames but only render the final video.
   --frame-name-format FRAME_NAME_FORMAT
                         If only-render-movie is set, use this C-style frame name format instead of computing it.
 For example, '%04d.png' will assemble a video with frames with names 0000.png, 0001.png, and so on, as found in the outdir folder.
   -v, --verbose         Enable verbose output.
   -h, --help            Show this help message and exit.